 I don’t belong here.
 I never did.

 At some point, the suppression of the city rose high above the yellow taxis, rickshaw-pullers, and heritage monuments.
-Kolkata had always trimmed my possibilities to the constant feeling of being ‘stuck’.
+The ‘mega’ of the city had always trimmed my possibilities to the constant feeling of being ‘stuck’.
 Kolkata, called out by its pseudo-name, ‘City of Joy’.
 What are the chances?
-What kind of joy can it ring after two decades of living its odds?
+What kind of joy can it ring after two decades of living its odds and urban grinds?

 It does.
 But the joy is an artistic momentum.
-I always said, Kolkata is a gripping and creative station for VISITORS, it’s not a place I want to LIVE in.
+I always said, this city is a gripping and creative station for VISITORS, but it’s not a place I want to LIVE in.

 So I left two years ago.